VarshaYK/RNN/README.md

 Once trained, these embeddings are used to convert words to vectors before feeding them into the RNN.

-# different types of RNNs in terms of their input-output relationships
+# Different types of RNNs in terms of their input-output relationships

 ## One-to-One RNN
 ### Example: